SalleMaster/izaberi-poklon-shop/README.md

 - `npx prisma studio` - Database preview in the browser
 - `npx prisma db seed` - Seed the database
 - `npx prisma migrate dev` - Similar to db push, but it creates a migrate file also

+## Next.js 15 Upgrade notes

+- `"prisma": "^5.22.0",` - Moved Prisma as main dependency, try to move it back to devDeps after some time
+- `"installCommand": "npm install --force"` - Created vercel.json instalation script.
+Remove it once React 19 is stable
+- `adapter: PrismaAdapter(prisma) as Adapter,` - Remove type casting from auth.ts file
+- ESLint does not work when doing production build on Vercel